-- (1) Prescribing or administering puberty blocking medication to stop or delay normal puberty. - (2) Prescribing or administering supraphysiologic doses of testosterone or other androgens to females. - (3) Prescribing or administering supraphysiologic doses of estrogen to males. - (4) Performing surgeries that sterilize, including castration, vasectomy, hysterectomy, ophorectomy, orchiectomy, and penectomy.

-- (5) Performing surgeries that artificially construct tissue with the appearance of genitalia that differs from the individual's sex, including metoidioplasty, phalloplasty, and vaginoplasty. - (6) Removing any healthy or non-diseased body part or tissue, except for a male circumcision. - 42.
-A violation of subsection 4(a) of the Act is a Class C felony, punishable upon conviction by up to 10 years imprisonment or a fine of up to \$15,000. - 43.
+- (1) Prescribing or administering puberty blocking medication to stop or delay normal puberty. - (2) Prescribing or administering supraphysiologic doses of testosterone or other androgens to females. - (3) Prescribing or administering supraphysiologic doses of estrogen to males. - (4) Performing surgeries that sterilize, including castration, vasectomy, hysterectomy, ophorectomy, orchiectomy, and penectomy. - (5) Performing surgeries that artificially construct tissue with the appearance of genitalia that differs from the individual's sex, including metoidioplasty, phalloplasty, and vaginoplasty. - (6) Removing any healthy or non-diseased body part or tissue, except for a male circumcision. - 40.
+A violation of subsection 4(a) of the Act is a Class C felony, punishable upon conviction by up to 10 years imprisonment or a fine of up to \$15,000. - 41.
 As a result of subsection 4(a) of the Act, medical professionals, including the Healthcare Provider Plaintiffs, and parents of transgender minors, including the Parent Plaintiffs, are forced to choose between withholding medically necessary treatment from their minor transgender patients or children, on the one hand, or facing criminal prosecution, on the other.
-Moreover, the broad language of the Act imposes content-based restrictions on discussions, counseling, or referrals regarding gender dysphoria treatments for well-recognized in the medical community that may result in such care being provided to a transgender minor.